Rigol DHO914S vs Rigol DHO924S

 Rigol DHO914S

 The Rigol DHO914S is Rigol's Swiss Army knife oscilloscope — 4 analog channels, a 25MHz function generator, optional 16-channel logic analyzer, and Bode plot analysis in the compact DHO form factor.
 The mixed-signal capability is the real differentiator: if you're debugging embedded systems where you need to correlate analog and digital signals simultaneously, the logic analyzer option makes this genuinely useful in ways a pure analog scope isn't.
 The built-in AWG saves you $100-200 on a standalone function generator.
-The catch is the DHO924S at $449 — it also has a function generator and offers 250MHz bandwidth for $100 less.
+The catch is that pure oscilloscope buyers can either spend less on a DHO804 or spend more on the 250MHz DHO924S.
 The DHO914S only pulls ahead if you need the logic analyzer capability or the Bode plot feature for control loop design.
-For pure oscilloscope work, the DHO924S remains the better value.

 Rigol DHO924S